Forricide/still-feel-alive/Chapter 14.md

 The heroes charge.

 This much motion is disorienting.
-She can view a large amount of information, but it's usually more static, like a picture.
+She can view a large amount of information, but it's usually more static, like a montage.
 Two dozen superhumans levelling every ability they can bring to bear is enough for her to lose track of what exactly is happening.

 The fight is over within a minute.